5l1v3r1/REPLACER/README.md

 # REPLACER
-A Python script for inject and spoof HTTP Reponse to victim network
+A Python script for inject and spoof HTTP response to victim network